waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Ecruteak Geography: There are two distinct buildings in northern Ecruteak.
 The NW building leads to the Burned Tower.
 The NE building (Barrier Station) leads to the Tin Tower.
 The Wise Trio appears in the Barrier Station after getting the Clear Bell.
 [Turn 22217]

 # Strategy: Suicune Hunt (Crystal Version)
-- Sighting 1: Burned Tower (Complete)
+- Sighting 2 (Goal): Cianwood City.
+Suicune appears at the north end of the city.
-- Sighting 2: Cianwood City (Complete)
+    - How: Walk to the extreme northern edge of Cianwood City (above the Gym).
+Suicune will be standing there and flee when approached.
+[Hypothesis: This sighting was missed or didn't trigger correctly.]
-- Sighting 3 (Goal): Route 42 Central Island.
+- Sighting 3: Route 42 Central Island.
 Suicune appears as a visible sprite on the island.
-[Turn 22256]
     - How: Surf from the mainland (e.g., from (13, 8)) to the island.
 Use Cut at (24, 13) to enter the grove.
 Approach the three Apricorn trees.
 Suicune will be standing near them and flee when approached.
 - Sighting 4: Route 36 (Sudowoodo junction).
     - How: Approach the junction at (35, 9) after the Route 42 sighting.
 Suicune will appear and flee.